Theory-independent randomness generation from spatial symmetries: Introduction

+The search for physical principles, from which (elements of) quantum theory can be derived, has been a promising research direction of recent years for the foundations of physics~\cite{Hardy1,vanDam,Navascues,DakicBrukner,Chiribella,Masanes,Popescu,Mueller,Plavala}.
+In analogy to the derivation of the special theory of relativity from the invariance of light speed and the principle of relativity alone, the hope is that some set of simple assumptions may offer us a more profound insight into the nature of quantum theory.
+Here, we propose a new strategy for the reconstruction program, motivated by the interplay between quantum theory and spacetime physics.

+This interplay is the subject of both historical successes and contemporary open problems.
+Quantum field theory was formulated by combining the principles of Minkowski spacetime with abstract quantum theory, yielding an immensely successful framework which explains almost all microphysical phenomena.
+Quantum gravity, on the other hand, is the contemporary problem of combining general-relativistic spacetime physics with quantum theory.
+These successes and open problems motivate us to ask a more general question: \textit{what is the most general consistent interplay between spacetime and probability?} In this work, we take a first, modest step in this program by determining consequences of covariance under spatial rotations around a fixed axis.
+As in other works within the reconstruction program, we ask the question without assuming the validity of quantum theory.

+We propose to use semi-device-independent (semi-DI) quantum information protocols as a theory-independent framework for studying this interrelation.
+We demonstrate that the symmetries of a scenario offer strict constraints on the probabilities admittable by nature; in particular, we show that for a simple prepare-and-measure scenario, rotational covariance alone is sufficient to recover the quantum bound on probabilities precisely if a theory-independent assumption on the transformation behavior of the transmitted systems is made.
 DI and semi-DI approaches \cite{mayers1998quantum, barrett2005no, colbeck, acin2007device, gallego2010device, pawlowski2011semi, liang2011semi,branciard2012one,VanHimbeeck2017} treat devices in an experiment as ``black boxes'': no assumptions (or only very mild ones) are made about the inner workings of the devices, and the analysis relies on the observed input-output statistics alone.
 While Bell and other DI black-box scenarios have previously been used to study the foundations of quantum theory \cite{brunner2014bell,scarani2019bell}, here we suggest to ``put the boxes into space and time''.